ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_4.md

 - Bootstrap became fairly popular fairly quickly among the rails community, and the programming community at large.

-- Bootstrap is used at Twitter, and most bugs (with few exceptions) are fixed quickly.
+- Bootstrap is used at Twitter, and bugs are fixed quickly.

 - Bootstrap has good defaults, and we can utilize those to code faster.